bart1259/AIWeatherCaster/README.md

 In total, 11,688 images of daily weather data were generated (1990 to 2021) for training.

-## Normalization
+### Normalization

 The eight channels of our image must be normalized for the network to unbiasedly predict our data.
 The temperature channels are normalized from 0 to 1 with 0 and 1 being mapped to the minimum temperature and the maximum temperature, respectively.
 The pressure, humidity, wind x-direction, wind y-direction, and wind speed channels were normalized separately from 0 to 1.

-## Masking
+### Masking

-Since predicting above the bodies of water would be difficult, becasue there are few weather stations in the oceans and great lakes, a mask was constructed to zero any point not above land.
+Since predicting above the bodies of water would be difficult, as there are few weather stations in the oceans and great lakes, a mask was constructed to zero any point not above land.

-# The Model
+## The Model

-## Baseline Model
+### Baseline Model

 The baseline model chosen for this project predicts the weather by guessing there will be no change from today to tomorrow.
 This model is simple, fast, and relatively accurate as the weather does not, usually, change drastically from one day to another.